jomarmartinezjordas/MSFIN299-Research/_data/README.md

 - Date of submission was requested for a fee from the Philippine Stock Exchange's Librarian.

 ### _Stock Price Data_
-- PSEi historical price manually downloaded from Marketwatch.com
-- Company historical price acquired through using `STOCKHISTORY()` function in MS Excel
+- PSEi and Company historical price acquired through using `STOCKHISTORY()` function in MS Excel

 ## Data Extraction
 - Management Discussion and Analysis or Plan of Operations were manually copied and pasted due to differences in formatting of the Form17A per company.